Skip to main content

 In high-appreciation, low-rate markets, buying can win.
 But at current rates and national averages, the math favors renting and investing.

-The discipline question
+The discipline question: two scenarios

 Everything above assumes the renter actually invests the difference.
 Every month.
 For 30 years.
 No dipping into the account for vacations, cars, or emergencies.